hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `instance_group_urls` - The resource URLs of the managed instance groups associated with this node pool.

+* `managed_instance_group_urls` - List of instance group URLs which have been assigned to this node pool.

 <a id="timeouts"></a>
 ## Timeouts